– Haarlem

 Edyta from Say yes to Madeira shared one of her favourite places in the Netherlands with us – Dordrecht:

 “Dordrecht is a perfect destination for a day out, especially if you are staying in Rotterdam.
 Skipped by most tourists, it still remains more of a hidden gem.
 Not as crowded as other Dutch cities, but really charming and just as beautiful.
 Dordrecht is the oldest city in the province of Holland and offers visitors many museums, monuments, old warehouses, beautiful bridges and charming squares.
-Dordrecht’s center can be easily discovered on foot.
+Dordrecht’s centre can be easily discovered on foot.
 My favourite way to get to Dordrecht is by a very affordable water bus departing next to Erasmus Bridge in Rotterdam.
 Dordrecht should be included in your itinerary if you’re coming to see nearby Kinderdijk windmills, as well.”

 *This post contains affiliate links.